ahmetbozaci/printer-store-scraper/README.md

 This project show printer name, price and review.
 You can sort them by price or review.

+*For more information you can check this [website](https://usa.banggood.com/Wholesale-Attribute-3D-Printer-c-10808-s-5347v13658.html)

 ### Screenshots
 <img src='./asset/screenshot.png'>